mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 ## Prompt Engineering and Design

-Minimal **INSTRUCTION** to behave like a chatbot is given with chat `options -cc`, unless otherwise explicitly set by the user.
+Minimal **INSTRUCTION** to behave like a chatbot is given with chat `options -c`, unless otherwise explicitly set by the user.

 On chat mode, if no INSTRUCTION is set, minimal instruction is given, and some options auto set, such as increasing temp and presence penalty,